 From time to time there may be some changes which will be brought to the attention of Department members by e-mail.
-Procedures and regulations presented in this guide may differ somewhat from university procedures.
+Procedures and regulations presented in this guide may differ somewhat from University procedures.
 In those cases, Department procedures take precedence.

-It is your responsibility to make sure that the

-Graduate Program Assistant (pagrad@uoguelph.ca) receives a copy of every form associated with your graduate program.
+It is your responsibility to make sure that the Graduate Program Assistant recieves a copy of every form associated with your graduate program.